sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘Yup.
 And the prosecutor’s gonna scatter the ashes by Kenai.’

 I was lifted and transferred onto a steel dolly, the touches brisk and impersonal, nothing like the stranger’s.

 ‘It’s things like this,’ the coroner said, ‘that really bring people together.’

-Together they began to push me away, the cold and the dark overcoming me in tandem, and the world once again receded from view.
+Together they began to push me away, coldness and darkness descending, and the world once again receded from view.

 --